 Being a foreign health worker, I had my fair share of adversities to overcome.
 First was the language barrier.
 I had to re-train my brain to think and speak the English language the way the Americans do.
 Granted that English is the secondary language in the Philippines and all our books and Media are in English, textbook English is totally different from conversational English.
 Not to discredit the hurdles of accent, intonation and pronunciation, I realized the importance of passing the TSE ( Test for Spoken English ) exam as a requirement for any foreign worker to migrate to the United States.
 Now my left and right became east and west.
 Still working on my “he-she” debacle…

 Next was culture and race.
 Being from a far away land, the word discrimination or a stereotype was a remote reality for me.
 It was something that I have only read or vaguely heard about.I never really thought that it would impact me as a person or as a care giver.
 But sadly, it did.
 I never expected to be the receiving end of a racial slur, or be stereotyped or get discriminated.
 It was an awakening when patients pass judgment on my professional capacity by the shape of my eye or the color of my skin or the way I speak.
 What was even more surprising when it came from my co-nurses/co-workers.
-This profession eat their young or whoever is new or foreign.
-My first few years working in this country were like a constant fraternal initiation.
-It was an unspoken but implied right to passage to get all the difficult assignments/cases/patients.
+This profession has a reputation of eating their young or whoever is new or foreign.
+My first few years working in this land of “milk and honey” were like a constant fraternal initiation.
+It was an unspoken but implied right of passage to get all the difficult assignments/cases/patients.
 Everyday felt like a prove-yourself-for-being-in-this-country reality show.

 They became my motivation to still continue to offer the best care that I could give because I know any human being deserves it despite his/her behavior or belief.
 I chose to fight this harsh truth by proving that I am an educated person capable of forgiving ignorance.
 Some people are the way they think because of the environment they are exposed to.
 I refused to go down the path of rage and misery but looked beyond my wounded ego and worked even harder to spread goodness.
 The world needs more kindness than hatred.